HIV+ and long-term survivors

 • Cancers: It is vital that LTS be regularly screened for cancers - not only those known to be AIDS-related (e.g., cervical cancer), but others not associated with HIV (e.g., breast or lung cancer)

-• Bone disease: Some older HIV drugs have been linked to bone loss (e.g., tenofovir disoproxil fumarate, or TDF; brand name Viread).
-Newer HIV drugs containing a different form of tenofovir (tenofovir alafenamide, or TAF) cause less bone loss.
+• Bone disease: Some older HIV drugs have been linked to bone loss (e.g., TDF: tenofovir disoproxil - brand name Viread).
+Newer HIV drugs containing a different form of tenofovir (TAF: tenofovir alafenamide - brand name Vemlidy) cause less bone loss.

 Menopause